 Patient education about the disease course and management is vital to improve the quality of life.
 Active involvement of patients in the decision-making process should be encouraged.
 Patients with esophageal reflux and malabsorption should receive education about lifestyle and dietary modification.
 Encouraging an active lifestyle and exercise program can help symptom management in patients with arthritis.

-an interprofessional team approach is key to improve the quality of life.
+An interprofessional team approach is key to improve the quality of life.
 Pulmonologists, cardiologists, and other specialist referrals should be made based on organ involvement.
 Nurses and physicians should provide coordinated patient education to ensure patient understanding of signs and symptoms and when to seek medical attention.
 Pharmacists should help educate patients about the medications used and their potential adverse effects.
-Pain should be addressed not only with pharmacologic but also nonpharmacologic approaches, e.g., physical therapy, psychological, social, and emotional support.
+Pain should be addressed with pharmacologic and nonpharmacologic approaches, e.g., physical therapy, psychological, social, and emotional support.
 An interprofessional team approach will result in the best outcomes for patients.
-[Level V]
+[Level 5]

 |||Sharp GC,Irvin WS,Tan EM,Gould RG,Holman HR, Mixed connective tissue disease--an apparently distinct rheumatic disease syndrome associated with a specific antibody to an extractable nuclear antigen (ENA).
 The American journal of medicine.
 1972 Feb; [PubMed PMID: 4621694]|

 |||Bennett RM,O'Connell DJ, Mixed connective tisssue disease: a clinicopathologic study of 20 cases.
 Seminars in arthritis and rheumatism.
 1980 Aug; [PubMed PMID: 7414333]|